IBM/SalesEnablement-PowerVS-L3/docs/Part 7/02 CLIs.md

 ```

 ??? tip "Tip for novice Linux users!"
     The last command did 4 actions.
-First, it listed the service list just like in step 6, and redirected both the error and regular output to the regular output stream (**2>&1**).
+First, it listed the service list like in step 6 and redirected both the error and standard output to the standard output stream (**2>&1**).
 This output was then sent to the **tail** command which ignores everything but the last line (**-1**).
-Then the output from the **tail** command is sent to the **cut** command where all the output except the first field upto to the first space character is ignored (**-f -d' '**).
+Then the output from the **tail** command is sent to the **cut** command where all the output except the first field up to to the first space character is ignored (**-f -d' '**).
 And finally, the output from the **cut** command was stored in an environment variable called **serviceID**.
 Why did we do this?
 Because no one wants to type **crn:v1:bluemix:public:power-iaas:us-south:a/ba0e33c9056f470ca19de009747ec654:c8bee9ba-f208-442c-9e10-5633624d633f::** in order to run the next command.

 8. Use the **$serviceID** environment variable to set the target of future PowerVS plugin commands to the service.